cjburgos/gamify-p4/replit.md

 ## Overview

-This is a full-stack gaming platform application built with React, Express, and PostgreSQL.
-The application features survivor pool style games where players are progressively eliminated until winners remain, differentiating it from prediction markets like Polymarket.
-The platform features a modern dark gaming-themed UI with real-time game status updates and countdown timers.
+This is a smart contract deployment marketplace for PlayOnchain - a gasless, smart contract-powered game arena platform.
+The application allows GameMasters to browse and deploy game templates to create elimination-style arenas where players compete for stablecoin prizes.
+Built with React, Express, and PostgreSQL with a retro gaming aesthetic inspired by classic Nintendo games.

 ## System Architecture